Anth0nyB/Corridor-Counting/README.md

 ...
 ```

-Or if the outputs for the MTMCT and Counting modules are already generated, our algorithm can be ran the following commands.
+Or if the outputs for the MTMCT and Counting modules are already generated, our algorithm can be ran with the following commands.

 ```
 cd Corridor_Counting